-On 1 December 2020, he became the artistic consultant for the Piccolo Teatro di Milano– Teatro d’Europa.
+On 1 December 2020, he became the Director of the Piccolo Teatro di Milano– Teatro d’Europa.

 Born in Bologna on 25 May 1966, he graduated with full marks at the Alma Mater Studiorum - University of Bologna in 1993 under the guidance of Professor Ezio Raimondi, with a degree thesis entitled From epic to Theatre, Ronconi’s “Orlando Furioso”.
 In 1998, again at Bologna University, he gained his PhD with the thesis Twentieth-century dramaturgy: novel, cinema and editing, and won a post-doctoral scholarship in 1999 for a critical publishing project on the four comedies of Giovan Battista Andreini.
 In 2002 he won a position as Researcher in Entertainment Disciplines at the Department of Music and Entertainment, University of Bologna.
 In 2006, he was promoted to Associated Professor, moving to the Department of Design and Arts at the IUAV University of Venice.
 In December 2011, he returned to Bologna, and since 2015 has held the role of full professor (currently on leave) for History of Direction and Theory of Direction for the Department of Visual, Performing and Media Arts for the city’s University.
 Over the years he has also taught Playwriting, History of Playwriting and the Stage, and Planning and Management of Entertainment Activities.
 In 2014, he was elected Coordinator for the master’s course in Musical and Theatrical Disciplines at the University of Bologna.
 In 2015 he was appointed Deputy Vice-President of the School of Literature and Cultural Heritage at the same University.
 In February 2016, he was elected as Coordinator of the PhD in Visual, Performing and Media Arts at the University of Bologna.
 In March 2016, he became a member of the watchdog group “University Quality - Working Group dedicated to functions related to quality of research”, again at the University of Bologna, representing the macro-area of Humanities.
 He held the role of vice-president of CUT (University Theatrical Consultant) from 2016 to 2018.